Giray18/power_bi_reporting_solution/README.md

 ## SQL Task Solution;
 As per requirements of task, queries written to get data asked by below 2 inquiries.
 Solution created in 2 different methods first by using python method used on Data Profiling section (sql_profier module), second as native SQL queries.

-First solution is shown on jupyter notebook attachment can be found on https://github.com/Giray18/power_bi_reporting_solution/tree/main/jupyter_notebooks.

-Second solution`s output files can be found on https://github.com/Giray18/power_bi_reporting_solution/tree/main/t-sql_queries.

 * Which teams had the shortest and the longest average duration of chats?
 * Which team had the lowest average response time between first incoming email and the next call.
 What was the average for this team?

+First solution is shown on jupyter notebook attachment can be found on https://github.com/Giray18/power_bi_reporting_solution/tree/main/jupyter_notebooks.

+Second solution`s output files can be found on https://github.com/Giray18/power_bi_reporting_solution/tree/main/t-sql_queries.

+## Excel Task Solution;
+As per task requirements there is a pivot table creation task based on source data.
+Since I created my source files on SSMS database, I used Excel`s native SSMS connector to gather data into excel.
+After ingestion applied pivot table steps to gather solution`s required data which can be found on https://github.com/Giray18/power_bi_reporting_solution/tree/main/excel_task .

+## Power BI Task Solution;
+2 reports created based on requirements defined on PowerBI section of the task document.
+On first report named as Team Activities; Visualitions created to reflect below inquiries answers.
+Weekday Slicer and Percent % Slicer bringing required data into visuals

+* What teams were in top 20% by number of daily taken calls 1) on weekdays and 2) on weekends?
+* What teams were in bottom 20% of total activities (emails, chats and calls), for all closed cases?